jaedong98/uw_csep546/Assignment4/Report/prob2_best_sms_spam_model.md

   * If a message contains URL starting with www or HTTP, or upper case words, consider it as a spam.
   * If a message contains many consecutive dots or lower 'i' in the place of 'I', consider it as not a spam.

 I also investigate the accuracies to understand the impact of the heuristic features found in mistakes.
+The accuracy got increases with two heuristic features wither or not the input data contains the noise provided in assignment.

 | Leave-out-Features | Accuracy(w/o Noise)    |
 |--------------------|--------------------|